Hand jive: Other uses: in music

 The hand jive is also featured prominently in the Broadway musical Grease (1971) through the song "Born to Hand Jive"; in the movie adaptation of the musical, the song is performed by Sha Na Na.
 On a DVD audio commentary for the movie, choreographer Patricia Birch mentions that the dance also went by the much more risque name "hand job", but the title was changed as Grease was aimed at a family audience.

+The hand movements are also featured in John Waters' 1988 film Hairspray, as the special education class does this behind the teacher's back during the Pledge of Allegiance.

 Jazz fusion guitarist John Scofield's 1993 album is called Hand Jive.

 The long-running Walt Disney World musical Festival of the Lion King (1997) uses this during the song "Hakuna Matata," and the performers and audience do it while singing the song.
-The audience is taught the hand jive some time before the show begins.
+The audience is taught the hand jive sometime before the show begins.

 The 2005 album Midnight Boom by the band The Kills features the hand-jive rhythm in the song "Sour Cherry."
 The band's goal while writing the album was to write rhythms inspired by old-school schoolyard hand claps.

+Contestants of the British version of Blockbusters, a television game show, would perform a hand-jive over the theme tune during the closing credits.
+It was started by a bored contestant awaiting his turn.